-- You have both Medicare Part A and Medicare Part B. - - and you live in our geographic service area (Section 2.4 below describes our service area).
-Incarcerated individuals are not considered living in the geographic service area even if they are physically located in it. - $\bullet$ and you are a United States citizen or are lawfully present in the United States.
+- You have both Medicare Part A and Medicare Part B. - -- and -- you live in our geographic service area (Section 2.2 below describes our service area).
+If you have been a member of our plan continuously since before January 1999 and you were living outside of our service area before January 1999, you are still eligible as long as you have not moved since before January 1999.
+Incarcerated individuals are not considered living in the geographic service area even if they are physically located in it. - -- and -- you are a United States citizen or are lawfully present in the United States. - You lock in your Medicare with Kaiser Permanente. - You remain covered under your employer/union sponsor's retiree health coverage. - To find out if you have continued coverage on this plan as a Surviving Spouse, contact your employer group plan administrator for more information.